AngeloSalzillo/Outrun-The-Void/README.md

 # 🎮 Outrun The Void

-**Outrun The Void** is an infinite 3D runner game developed in **Unity**, focused on fast-paced movement, increasing challenge, and modular gameplay systems.
+**Outrun The Void** is an infinite 3D runner game developed in Unity, focused on fast-paced movement, increasing challenge, and modular gameplay systems.
 The player controls a cube that must run, jump, and react to dynamically evolving obstacles while avoiding falling into the void.

-This project is being developed as a **personal portfolio project** with an emphasis on clean architecture, scalability, and real-time gameplay mechanics.
+This project is being developed as a personal portfolio project with an emphasis on clean architecture, scalability, and real-time gameplay mechanics.

 ---